 Baltic surface waters are strongly influenced by run-off of freshwater from land.
 Changes in run-off alter the surface salinity while inflows through Öresund and the Belt Sea control the salinity of the deeper waters.
 Stratification between the upper and lower layers inhibits surface and deep waters mixing together, and thus preventing the oxygenated surface water penetrating to depth, as well as hindering the transfer of phosphorus (which is abundant in the deep water) to the surface waters.
 Stratification strength can be indicated by the salinity difference between the surface and deepwater, as well as by the buoyancy frequency (a function which incorporates the effects of both salinity and temperature changes) and by the depth of the pycnocline i.e. the volume of the deepwater.
-Figure 1 shows the difference between surface and deep salinity.
+Figure 1 shows the difference between surface and deep salinity, while figure 2 shows the strength and depth of the winter stratification.
+In the period leading up to the large salt water inflow in 1993, weakening stratification in the Baltic caused a reduction in the extent of the Baltic Sea dead zone.

-Figure 2 presents the depth of maximum winter stratification, and also the strength of that stratification, based on calculations of the buoyancy frequency (a function of the change in density with depth).
 Winter stratification was used, so that the effect of thermal stratification (strong in summer) would not disturb the signal.
 Stratification strength is as expected: weakest in the Bothnian Bay and Gulf of Finland, and strongest in the Belt Sea and Öresund.
 Variability in pycnocline depth is great.
 The standard deviation of estimates within a season can be more than 20 metres, particularly where the stratification is weak, making it difficult to determine trends with any confidence.
 Figure 2 shows the strength of the pycnocline (in terms of the buoyancy frequency) and also its depth.